Relationship help and support

 Parenting help and information

-Cafcass work with children and their families, and then advise the court on what they consider to be in the best interests of individual children.
-They run the Co-Parent Hub, which is an online hub where you can find lots of information and support on how to parent your children well with your ex, during and long after your separation.
+Cafcass work with children and their families, and then advise the court on what they consider to be in the best interests of individual children, when parents cannot agree.
+You can find lots of information and support on how to parent your children well with your ex, during and long after your separation, on their website.

 Family lives is a national charity providing help and support in all aspects of family life.
 Their helpline can give information, advice, guidance and support on any aspect of parenting and family life.
 Family Helpline: 0808 800 2222 Open Monday to Friday 9am-9pm, Saturday and Sunday 10am - 3pm.

 OnlyMums offers online support to parents going through divorce or separation.
 The site has a free web chat facility and email exchange service.
 OnlyMums and OnlyDads run the Family Law Panel, which links you up to specialist family law solicitors, barristers or mediators near you for a free initial conversation either on the phone or by email to help you work out how to go forward.

 OnlyDads offers online support to parents going through divorce or separation.
 The site has a free web chat facility and email exchange service.
 OnlyMums and OnlyDads run the Family Law Panel, which links you up to specialist family law solicitors, barristers or mediators near you for a free initial conversation either on the phone or by email to help you work out how to go forward.

 MATCH - mothers apart from their children is a charity that offers non-judgemental support and information to mothers apart from their children in a wide variety of circumstances.
 E-mail: email@example.com.
 Helpline: 0800 689 4104 9am- 1pm and 7pm-9.30pm.